hanachiru/AssetBundleMCP/README.md

 [日本語](README_JA.md)

-`AssetBundleMCP` is an MCP (Model-Context-Protocol) server for easily and efficiently analyzing Unity AssetBundles through conversations with AI assistants (such as gemini-cli).
+`AssetBundleMCP` is an MCP (Model-Context-Protocol) server for easily and efficiently analyzing Unity AssetBundles through conversation with an AI assistant (such as gemini-cli).

-With this tool, developers and QA engineers can quickly obtain information such as a list of assets or texture details included in an AssetBundle simply by asking questions in natural language.
+By using this tool, developers and QA engineers can quickly grasp information such as a list of assets and texture details contained in an AssetBundle simply by asking questions in natural language.

 ![Screenshot](docs/sample_english.png)